DAVID JAYAKAR M.D.

 Improvement Activities Score: 40

 The Improvement Activities performance category evaluates the providers participation in clinical activities that support the improvement of clinical practice, care delivery, and outcomes.
 Providers have the option to choose 2 to 4 activities from an inventory of over 100 improvement activities.
 Providers typically choose the activities that best fit their needs.
-The improvement activities measure category compromises 15% providers final MPIS scores.
+The improvement activities measure category comprises 15% of a provider's final MIPS score.

 The Improvement measures aim to better patient engagement, patient safety and other areas of patient care.
-The Improvement Activities category compromises 15% of providers final MPIS scores. -
+The Improvement Activities category comprises 15% of a provider's final MIPS score. -

 Cost Score: N/A

-The Cost performance category asses the amount and types of services provided and how clinicians coordinate care and seek improvement of health outcomes by ensuring patients receive the appropriate services.
+The Cost performance category assesses the amount and types of services provided and how clinicians coordinate care and seek improvement of health outcomes by ensuring patients receive the appropriate services.

 Although providers don't determine the price of healthcare services they are important in delivering high-quality care at a reasonable cost.
-The Cost measures category compromises 20% of providers final MPIS scores.
+The Cost measures category comprises 20% of a provider's final MIPS score.

 Quality Reporting